hindu-comm/mail_stream_indology/2014/05/Hitler_and_MLBD/76__Dominik_Wujastyk.md

 inappropriately.
 If such people resent this being discussed, then I'm sorry but, like everyone, they must suck it up.

-​Your point about the film by Joachim Fest is quite strong, I think.
-In the MLBD Newsletter ​and the first version of the web advertisement, there was no mention of Fest's film being part of the item offered for sale.
+Your point about the film by Joachim Fest is quite strong, I think.
+In the MLBD Newsletter and the first version of the web advertisement, there was no mention of Fest's film being part of the item offered for sale.
 Now the web advert has changed, and it  seems that the book, MK, is accompanied by the film.
 If it is really MLBD's intention to frame the book as part of